Freelancing

 I know what you're thinking.
 "But I send regular updates!
 I always meet deadlines!
 I respond to emails!"
 And you're right – you're probably already doing the basics.

 But here's the thing about client communication: it's not just about keeping them in the loop.
 It's about building relationships that turn one-off projects into long-term partnerships, happy clients into raving fans, and standard rates into premium pricing.
+It’s the invisible skill that helps you win freelance clients without feeling salesy.

 Most freelancers are walking around with a loaded gun pointed at their own success, and that gun is poor communication.
 They're either overwhelming clients with technical jargon, disappearing for days only to resurface with "quick updates," or worse – assuming clients can read their minds about project expectations.
 If this sounds familiar, you’re not alone.

-Getting Started on the Right Foot (Because First Impressions?
-They're Everything)
+1. Getting Started on the Right Foot

 The moment a client signs on the dotted line isn't the end of the sales process – it's actually just the beginning.
 Those first two weeks?
 They're make-or-break territory.
 This is where you set the tone for your entire relationship.
 Don’t get me wrong, every client relationship will be different, but you’ll definitely want a process for getting the relationship started on the right foot.